 the relevant contents link.

-- For all questions about subscription matters, please contact the forum's moderator (A.K.
+- For all questions about subscription matters, or item submissions by non-subscribers, please contact the forum's moderator (A.K.
 Eyma).

 - EEF BBS: bulletin board to carry pictures etc. refered to during discussions on the EEF mailinglist.